gkrockz/ju-query/README.md

 ---

->**Note**: The current version of this website has limited functionality; new features are yet to be developed, which be deployed eventually.
+>**Note**: The current version of this website has limited functionality; new features are yet to be developed, which will be deployed eventually.